Hello fellow sales reps!

 C. If a user is on a high-converting “golden page”: I might not engage if they’re browsing a blog post, but once they land on a high-intent page like our pricing page, I prioritize this visitor.

 D. If you’re monitoring a visitors’ live view: With Qualified’s technology, you can visually monitor a user’s engagement, watching how they browse and what they click.
 You're able to step into your visitors shoes and share their onsite experience.
 We call this ‘digital body language’ and referencing it as you chat is really powerful.
-Here are my two favorite use cases:
+Here are my two favorite sales conversation starters:

 When a user hovers over a bot, but doesn’t engage.